NNPDF/nnpdf/doc/sphinx/source/vp/upload.md

   - `author` (string)
   - `keywords` (list of strings)

-The first two are self explicative, and `keywords` is a list of tags used to categorize the result, such as *ATLAS jets* or *nn31final*.
+The first two are self explanatory, and `keywords` is a list of tags used to categorize the result, such as *ATLAS jets* or *nn31final*.
 You can see more examples in the [webpage](https://vp.nnpdf.science).
-Keywords are use in various ways to aid the discoverability of the result, and so it is important to set them properly.
+Keywords are used in various ways to aid the discoverability of the result, and so it is important to set them properly.
 Some keywords may be used to display the report in a prominent place of the index page.

 For `validphys` runcards, this data is read from a `meta` mapping declared in the runcard.
 For example